sendgridlabs/ddbmock/docs/pages/status.rst

 - Table names can only be between 3 and 255 bytes long.
 DONE
 - Table names can only contains a-z, A-Z, 0-9, '_', '-', and '.'.
 DONE
-- No more than 64kB/Item including fieldname and indexing overhead.
-TODO
+- No more than 64kB/Item including fieldname but not indexing overhead.
+DONE
 - Primary key names can only be between 1 and 255 bytes long.
 DONE
 - Attribute value can *not* be Null.
 DONE
 - ``hash_key``  value maximu 2048 bytes.
 DONE